 - beans (more starch), such as black, kidney, chickpeas, and edamame

-- Non-starch veggies, such as spinach, kale, radishes, cauliflower, and tomatoes
+- Non-starchy veggies, such as spinach, kale, radishes, cauliflower, and tomatoes

 As a snack, I usually have a piece of fruit, some raw veggies, some edamame, and/or crackers with oil-free hummus.

 One of the nicest aspects of this program is that you should generally ignore serving sizes; you’re supposed to eat until you’re satiated.
 I stop eating altogether by 6pm each day (only 3 hours before my bedtime).
-Since adding starches to every meal, I am never hungry, weak or tired at any time during the day.
+Since focusing on starches and veggies for every meal, I am never hungry, weak or tired at any time during the day.

 My 2 times of slight non-compliance:

 - I’m currently hanging out in Pasadena, California, where there are lots of great Vegan restaurants with oil-free options.
 I ate out once in one of those restaurants, called Green Earth Vegan Cuisine.
-I enjoyed veggie wonton soup but also ate some of the avocado on my salad.
+I enjoyed veggie wonton soup which was made with some oil, and I ate some of the avocado on my salad.

 - I was at an all-day work event, and my co-workers ordered me a falafel wrap in which I indulged.
 The falafel was fried.
 It tasted good, but I was super bloated for 3 days after I ate it.
 That discouraged me from eating something like that again.

 I am also walking briskly for at least 30 minutes per day, and I do a bit of cycling and weight training in my hotel gym 4-5 days per week.
 So my 10 pound weight loss is despite gaining muscle.